 - The Victorian Council of Churches Emergencies Ministry (VCCEM)

-- The Department of the Environment, Water, Land and Planning (DEWLP)
+- Department of Environment, Water, Land and Planning (DEWLP), Forest Fire Management (FFM)

 - Emergency Management Victoria (EMV)